karikai/StockSaver/README.md

 pip install requests <br />
 pip install mysql-connector

-If this is your first time runnign the program you need to call the initialize function.
+If this is your first time running the program you need to call the initialize function.